Career Information for a Degree in General Studies

 The duties performed by administrative service managers cover a wide spectrum.
 They are responsible for planning, organizing and coordinating projects and services in almost every industry.
 Administrative service managers are found in both the government and private sectors.

 A correctional officer works in a prison, providing supervision and direction to inmates.
 Many employers require a bachelor's degree, according to the BLS, but most prison systems do not have specific requirements regarding major.
 Training is typically provided on the job for entry-level employees.
-Job growth projections in this field from 2012-2022 are expected to grow 5%, and most of the new jobs occur as a byproduct of the nation's ever-growing population.
+Employment opportunities in this field from 2012-2022 are expected to grow 5%, which is slower than the national average for all occupations.
 Pay is often low and the work can, in some cases, be dangerous.
-The BLS reported that the median salary in this field as of May 2014 was $44,910 annually.
+The BLS reported that the average salary in this field as of May 2014 was $44,910 annually.

 Funeral directors manage and direct funerals, wakes and services for deceased persons and their families.
 They also embalm and restore the appearances of the deceased for display and comfort the grieving in their times of loss.
 A general studies degree can lead to this career by way of a 2- to 4-year program of studies followed by an apprenticeship.

 A degree in mortuary science might be more direct, but a general studies program is more flexible for those starting out with multiple aspirations.
 Funeral directors must be licensed to work in their state and should possess a high level of tact and compassion in order to interact with friends and family members of the deceased.
-This job growth from 2012-2022 is expected to grow 12%, but finding a job may be easier for those who can relocate.
-Median earnings as of May 2014 were $52,130 per year, reported the BLS.
+Between 2012 and 2022, job openings are expected to grow 18% for funeral directors, which is faster than average.
+As of May 2014, average earnings were $52,130 per year, reported the BLS.

 Related to Career Information for a Degree in General Studies

 Each year, Education-Portal.com awards ten merit-based scholarships to students in fields ranging from health administration to...